andrewcooke/bnum/README.md

 True
 ```

-And the class behaves like a collection of the instances it contains:
+And the class itself behaves as a collection of the instances it contains:

 ```python
 >>> list(Colour)